What is a NAICS Code?

 What is a Primary NAICS Code?

-Each and every company will have a primary NAICS code.
-This code is determined by identifying the code definition associated with the highest revenue generated by the company at a specific location over the past year.
+Each company has a primary NAICS code determined by the code definition associated with the highest revenue generated by the company at a specific location over the past year.
 Understanding a company's primary NAICS code is essential for accurate classification, compliance, and strategic decision-making.

 Helpful NAICS Code Tools